SimonCropp/Argon/docs/ReadingWritingJSON.md

         <para><codeEntityReference>T:Argon.JsonTextReader</codeEntityReference>
         and <codeEntityReference>T:Argon.JsonTextWriter</codeEntityReference>
         are used to read and write JSON text.
-        The JsonTextWriter has a number of settings on it to control how JSON is formatted when it is written.
+        The JsonTextWriter has settings on it to control how JSON is formatted when it is written.
 These options include formatting, indentation character, indent count, and quote character.</para>